 - Frank Baum, best known as the creator of The Wizard of Oz and its myriad characters and landscapes, followed up his book by telling the story of Santa Claus growing up to become the toy-making, joyful legend we all know and love.
 There have been numerous movies telling the story of Santa Claus the person, but this book is the likely origin of the childhood fascination with “what would it be like to spend the whole year with Santa?”

 Reading is just as important for learning to read as it is to remembering the joy of reading, and reminding us of moments in life we really love.
-Even if we’re having troubling communicating, sometimes letting the book do that for us for a little while comes in handy.
+Even if we’re having trouble communicating, sometimes letting the book do that for us for a little while comes in handy.
 Setting new holiday traditions that involve both reader and audience couldn’t be more magical.